-‘Sports Illustrated’ Model Hailey Clauson Leaves Little To The Imagination While Rocking A Bikini In The Snow
+Hailey Clauson Leaves Little To The Imagination While Rocking A Bikini In The Snow

 "The snow queen has come with her boots.
 Gorgeous," a third remarked.

-“Wow that’s so hot that the snow is melting!
-You are amazing Hailey,” a fourth added alongside a winky-face emoji.
+"Wow that's so hot that the snow is melting!
+You are amazing Hailey," added a fourth admirer, alongside a winky-face emoji.